NayakwadiS/mftool/docs/index.rst

     entries.

-get Scheme Historical NAV's data
+Get Scheme Historical NAV's data
 --------------------------------

 Similar to above, there is a way to get the list of *codes* of all the Mutual Funds Schemes.